Attend a repack lecture and then pair up with a buddy to repack your reserve under the supervision of a qualified parachute packer.

 A cafe is available in reception for those arriving early and can provide food and drinks throughout the day.

 The leisure centre has a pay and display car park.
-Parking charges at time of writing are £1 for 3 hours, £2.50 upto 5 hours, £5 over 5 hours.
+Parking is free for up to 3 hours, £2.50 up to 5 hours, £5 for the day.

 Reading Train Station is 20 minutes walk away or a few minutes via taxi.